-To create a QoS policy for applications and online games:
+- > To create a QoS policy for applications and online games: - 1.
+In the QoS Setup screen, select the Turn Internet Access QoS On check box.

-- 1. In the QoS Setup screen, select the Turn Internet Access QoS On check box. - Click the Setup QoS Rule button to see the existing priority rules.
-On this screen you can edit or delete a rule by selecting its radio button and clicking either the Edit or Delete button.
+2. Click the Setup QoS Rule button to see the existing rules.

+You can edit or delete a rule by selecting its radio button and clicking either the Edit or Delete button.
 You can also delete all of the rules by simply clicking the Delete All button.